18F/join.tts.gsa.gov/pages/hiring-process.md

 The interview process typically takes about a month, with approximately 3-4 interview rounds.
 The first round is a 30-60 minute preliminary screen by phone or video.
 During this call, plan to talk briefly about your skills, experience, and professional passion.
 We’ll share more information about the role, the team, and the opportunity.

 If you advance past the preliminary screen, we’ll invite you to a series of formal video interviews with various TTS team members.
 During these longer conversations, we will discuss your past work experience and how your skills and knowledge apply to TTS.
-Some positions may require a technical interview such as a coding exercise or leadership/collaboration interview before moving forward to the final round of interviews.
+Some positions may require a technical interview such as a coding exercise or leadership and collaboration interview before moving forward to the final round of interviews.

 The final round of interviews always include a TTS Core Values interview which is intended to evaluate candidate alignment with [the organization’s values](https://handbook.tts.gsa.gov/about-us/tts-history/#our-values).